regiskuckaertz/fibi/README.md

 }
 ```

-Yes, whitespaces are kept, browser rendering engines are responsible for dealing with it.
+Yes, whitespaces are kept, browser rendering engines normalise whitespace.
 Here is a more exhaustive example:

 ```
 <div class="frame">